HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk1.md

 Evolutionary methods (genetic algorithms/programming, simulated annealing) have advantages where the agent cannot sense the whole environment state, but these methods do not learn while interacting with the environment.

 Model free methods have advantages where it's difficult to construct a sufficiently accurate model to be useful.
-(1.5)
+Q-learning and all of Chapter 6 is one example.

 ## 2. Multi-armed Bandits